 Students who fail to clock in and out on the time clock during their day will not receive hours.
 Any student who may seek to dispute the hours for which they feel they have not been given credit must provide documentation to prove their attendance.
-This would include sign-in sheet and service tickets.
+This would include service tickets.